kubedb/docs/docs/guides/postgres/arbiter/arbiter.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Kubedb PostgreSQL - Arbiter node for PostgreSQL cluster with even nodes
+# KubeDB PostgreSQL - Arbiter node for PostgreSQL cluster with even nodes

 Here we will show how to use KubeDB to provision a PostgreSQL DB with Arbiter Node.